Central African Republic

 Risk Level: Imminent Risk

-Populations in the Central African Republic are at risk of possible atrocity crimes due to ongoing violence by armed groups and abuses by government and allied forces.
+Populations in the Central African Republic are at risk of atrocity crimes due to ongoing violence by armed groups and abuses by government and allied forces.

 BACKGROUND:

 The protracted crisis in CAR has its origins in the overthrow of President François Bozizé during March 2013 by the mainly Muslim Séléka rebel alliance.
 Abuses by the Séléka led to the formation of predominantly Christian anti-balaka militias and the collapse of state institutions.
 Anti-balaka and ex-Séléka forces may have committed war crimes and crimes against humanity between 2013-2015.
-Although a 2019 peace deal formally ended the conflict, armed groups continued to engage in sporadic violence.
+Trials are ongoing at the International Criminal Court for former anti-balaka leaders and a Séléka leader.
+The Special Criminal Court (SCC) in CAR has issued at least 46 arrest warrants for war crimes and/or crimes against humanity and has more than a dozen judicial inquires open.

 RECENT DEVELOPMENTS: